Carmel River Floodplain Restoration and Environmental Enhancement Project

 (Carmel River FREE)

-In partnership with the County of Monterey, we are leading the landmark Carmel River Floodplain Restoration and Environmental Enhancement (Carmel River FREE) Project.
+In partnership with the County of Monterey, Big Sur Land Trust (BSLT) is leading the crucial Carmel River Floodplain Restoration and Environmental Enhancement (Carmel River FREE) Project.
 Another example of Big Sur Land Trust's long-term commitment to conservation and land in service of community, Carmel River FREE will restore habitat and help significantly reduce flood risks for homes and businesses in the lower Carmel River watershed.

-Big Sur Land Trust’s 128-acre project site at the former Odello (East) Fields was donated to us by Clint Eastwood and Margaret Eastwood.
-While Big Sur Land Trust is the largest landowner at the Carmel River FREE site, portions of the project are also located on Palo Corona Regional Park and Carmel River State Beach.
+The 128-acre project site at the former Odello (East) Fields was donated to BSLT by Clint Eastwood and Margaret Eastwood.
+While we are the largest landowner at the Carmel River FREE site, portions of the project are also located on Palo Corona Regional Park and Carmel River State Beach.
 Habitat restoration on the project site will be guided by two restoration plans.
 A Tier 1 Restoration Management Plan will guide compensatory restoration (required by regulatory agencies to mitigate for impacts) on land owned by BSLT and CSP.
 A Tier 2 Habitat Management Plan will be implemented by BSLT and will guide initial revegetation and ongoing adaptive habitat management (non-compensatory) on BSLT and MPRPD property.

 What's happening

-How you can contribute
+How you can help